 Sean "Diddy" Combs apologizes for alleged attack seen in 2016 surveillance video

-Sean "Diddy" Combs is apologizing for the recently surfaced 2026 security video aired by CNN that appears to show him attacking singer Cassie in a Los Angeles hotel hallway in 2016.
+Sean "Diddy" Combs apologized for the recently surfaced security video aired by CNN that appears to show him attacking singer Cassie in a Los Angeles hotel hallway in 2016.
 He said his behavior was "inexcusable" and he takes "full responsibility" for his actions.

 The hip-hop mogul took to social media on Sunday to apologize for the alleged attack and said in a video on Instagram he is "disgusted" by his actions.